-VIDEOGRAPHY Extra Info: There is no set time limit, however we will determine an appropriate start of the day time after you have an outline set for your day (it's usually 30 minutes prior to your photographer's start time).
-We will capture the couple getting ready, pre-ceremony location footage, detail shots such as rings, flowers, and other special decor, portions of your posed portraits, pre-reception location footage, reception detail shots, Guests arriving/Cocktail Hour, the Grand Entry, Toasts with Audio (full length), Cake Cutting, Full-length specialty dances, and various clips throughout the open dance floor portion of the evening.
+VIDEOGRAPHY Extra Info: There is no set time limit, however we will determine an appropriate start of the day time after you have an outline set for your day We will capture the pre-ceremony footage, detail shots such as rings, flowers, and other special decor, portions of your posed portraits, pre-reception footage, reception detail shots, the Grand Entry, Toasts with Audio (full length), Cake Cutting, Full-length specialty dances, and various clips throughout the open dance floor portion of the evening.

 UPLIGHTING AND MONOGRAM - Uplights are the colored lights placed around the perimeter of the room, or on columns, etc. Our packages include 10 uplights and they can be set to any color your choose.
 They are wireless so they go anywhere you want and they stay lit for 12 hours.
 Monogram lighting is actually a small projector we can set up near the DJ equipment (or some other inconspicious spot) and project the couple's monogram letters, or their names, or any phrase of your choosing onto a nearby wall.

 CEREMONY SOUND - If the ceremony is not in the same spot as the reception, we will bring a separate set up specifically for the Ceremony.
 It will include speakers and wireless microphones.
 We will provide 30 minutes of pre-ceremony music, cue all your music selections, and provide mics for your officiant and anyone else needing to be heard.